instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 6. Answer `AddPeer` request with `Offer` request containing [SDP Offer].
 7. Expect remote [SDP Answer] to set it as remote description.

-After negotiation is done and media starts flowing, client will receive notification that his media is being sent to `Peer { peer_id = 2 }`, and he is receiving media from `Peer { peer_id = 2 }`.
+After negotiation is done and media starts flowing, client might receive notification that his media is being sent to `Peer { peer_id = 2 }`, and he is receiving media from `Peer { peer_id = 2 }`.

 2\.
 Create Audio `send` to SFU `Peer`.